Spirits of the Air, Gremlins of the Clouds

-Spirits of the Air, Gremlins of the Clouds is a 1989 Australian independent post-apocalyptic sci-fi adventure film directed, produced and written by Alex Proyas, which was marking its first feature debut.
+Spirits of the Air, Gremlins of the Clouds is a 1989 Australian independent science fiction adventure film directed, produced and written by Alex Proyas, who was making his first feature debut.
 Set in a post-apocalyptic world in which two siblings live in a homestead whose silence gets interrupted by a fugitive named Smith.
-Starring Michael Lake, Rhys Davis and Norman Boyd, the film was shot on location near Broken Hill, New South Wales and at Supreme Studios Sydney and was made with a budget of $500,000.
+Starring Michael Lake, Rhys Davis and Norman Boyd, the film was shot on location near Broken Hill, New South Wales and at Supreme Studios Sydney and was made with a budget of A$500,000.

 Upon release, the film received mixed reviews.
 It is unknown how much the film grossed at the box office yet it commenced Proyas' status in filmmaking.

 Premise

 Siblings Felix and Betty Crabtree live alone in a homestead on a treeless desert plain.
 Their solitary lives are interrupted by a fugitive with a mysterious past, who gives the name "Smith".
 Smith is fleeing to the north, a trio of sinister figures in pursuit.
 Felix, who is a wheelchair user, tells Smith that the route to the north is blocked by an impassable wall of cliffs, and convinces him that the only way he can travel beyond them is to fly.
-Smith, at first sceptical, is eventually convinced that his only means of escape lies with Felix's plan to build a "flying machine".
+Smith, at first skeptical, is eventually convinced that his only means of escape lies with Felix's plan to build a "flying machine".
 Meanwhile, the religiously addled Betty is convinced that Smith is a demon from hell, and makes her own plans to get rid of him.